Home » Gozo Island » Gozo car hire

 There are two options for car rental in Gozo:

-Car rental agencies in Malta don’t charge any additional fees to do so, and ferry tickets cost around €20 for a vehicle, driver and one passenger.
-It normally ends up costing you less renting a car from the airport, but the downside is you’ll have to drive or around an hour to get to the ferry terminal.
+Car rental agencies in Malta don’t charge additional fees, and ferry tickets cost around €20 for a car, driver, and one passenger.
+Renting a car from the airport normally costs less, but the downside is that you’ll have to drive for around an hour to get to the ferry terminal.

-You can also opt to have a company deliver your rental car to the hotel you’re staying at on your holiday, but the prices for that are pretty steep.
+You can also opt to have a company deliver your Gozo car rental to the hotel you’re staying at on your holiday, but the prices are pretty steep.

-Although you can rent a car from Gozo, you can also decide to drop it off at the airport if more convenient for you.
+Although you can get a Gozo car rental, you can also decide to drop it off at the airport if it is more convenient for you.
 You’ll need to cross over to Malta by ferry and drive it down to the Park East car park at Malta International Airport.

 I always recommend Rentalcars.com for car hire, both in Malta as well as Gozo.
 Using the search function at the top of this page you can compare the best rates to get the cheapest car hire deals.